-While I usually put BBQ sauce on my black bean and sweet potato burritos (not traditional I know, but so good!), I decided to keep things a bit more traditional by topping these empanadas with spicy hatch green chili salsa.
+Usually I like to put BBQ sauce on my black bean and sweet potato burritos (not traditional I know, but so good!).
+But, I decided to keep things a bit more traditional by topping these empanadas with spicy hatch green chili salsa.

-I ended up having some leftover filling, which I used to make quesadillas, but it also would have been delicious as a breakfast hash with eggs. . .let me know how you end up using your leftovers!
+I ended up having some leftover filling, which I used to make quesadillas.
+But it also would have been delicious as a breakfast hash with eggs.
+You’ll have to let me know how you end up using your leftovers!

 It was so nice just spend time relaxing, eating, and catching up.
-Next weekend is the Grand Lake Buffalo Festival, so you can bet I have a good bison recipe coming up for you later this week ?
+Next weekend is the Grand Lake Buffalo Festival.
+So you can bet I have a good bison recipe coming up for you later this week !